-Get inspired by this Harry Potter books cake and party decor!
+Get inspired to throw a magical wizard party by this Harry Potter books cake and party decor!

 I’ll also share about making that life-size Professor Snape soon.

 I just cut out wings from white cardstock and hot glued them to gold paper lanterns (affiliate link).